The U.S. Constitution in Five Minutes

 Eastern Michigan University

-Pitched at readers who follow the news and have basic knowledge about the U.S. government, this book is valuable as a supplement to political science courses and for anyone who wants a deeper understanding of the underlying principles of the U.S. political system.
-As with all the “in 5 Minutes” books, the essays are written in lively and accessible prose and are brief enough to be read in 5 minutes.
+Intended for anyone who wants a deeper understanding of the underlying principles of the U.S. political system, the book will also be a valuable supplement to political science courses.
+As with all the “Five Minutes” books, the essays are written in lively and accessible prose and are brief enough to be read in five minutes.

 Table of Contents